Robinpig/Note/docs/CS/Java/JDK/JVM/JVM.md

 The Runtime Data Area is divided into five major components:

-1. **Method Area** – All the class-level data will be stored here, including static variables.
+1. **Method Area** – All the class level data such as the run-time constant pool, field, and method data, and the code for methods and constructors, are stored here.
 There is only one method area per JVM, and it is a shared resource.
 2. **Heap Area** – All the Objects and their corresponding instance variables and arrays will be stored here.
 There is also one Heap Area per JVM.
 Since the Method and Heap areas share memory for multiple threads, the data stored is not thread-safe.
 3. **Stack Area** – For every thread, a separate runtime stack will be created.
 For every method call, one entry will be made in the stack memory which is called Stack Frame.
 All local variables will be created in the stack memory.
 The stack area is thread-safe since it is not a shared resource.
 The Stack Frame is divided into three subentities:
    1. **Local Variable Array** – Related to the method how many local variables are involved and the corresponding values will be stored here.